 Scrub it lightly with a cloth or brush, then remove it with a damp towel.

 Use a rag or an old cloth to rub the paste further into the stain.
-At the end, dab with a paper towel or cloth to remove excess paste.
+In the end, dab with a paper towel or cloth to remove excess paste.

 If you’ve had an accident and a bit of blood has been spilled on the car carpet, you can use laundry starch to remove it.

-Laundry starch is usually used to add body to fabrics and helps to protect it against soil (4).
+Laundry starch is usually used to add body to fabrics and helps to protect them against soil.
 However, it’s also very effective at removing stains from a carpet.